ArsoVukicevic/AI4DimAndSurfQA/DimQA/README.md

 # SurfQA - surface inspection module

-The module for surface inspection is developed upon the Halcon MVTec library https://www.mvtec.com/products/halcon
+The module for surface inspection is developed upon the Halcon MVTec library https://www.mvtec.com/products/halcon.
+Accordingly, "halcondontet" and "hdevelopdotnet" DLL files are added to the arsClassLibrary references.

 The source code is available in the C# solution, which structure is illustrated below: